igrishaev/pg2/README.md

             {:params [{:some {:nested {:json 42}}}]})
 ~~~

-See?
 No need to encode a map manually nor wrap it into a sort of `PGObject`.
+Let's

-Let's get the new row by its id:
+fetch the new row by id:

 ~~~clojure
 (pg/execute conn